Aishwarya-Manjunath/Terrain_Estimation/README.md

     models_peaks.py - has the code to build SVM, KNN, Decision trees using frequency of change in direction of slopes.

     models_rmse.py - has the code to build SVM, KNN, Decision trees using rmse.

+    models_zc.py - has the code to build SVM, KNN, Decision trees using zero crossings of first derivative.

     distribution_user_rides.py - has code to find percenntage of squiggly and straight paths taken by the rider.